juliangrimm225/juliangrimm/content/authors/admin/_index.md

 title: Julian Grimm
 ---

+I am a statistician by trade.
+I am highly interested in clean code and good practices.
 <!---
 Alice Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.